BoltzExchange/boltz-backend/docs/funding-addresses.md

    `transaction.mempool` or `transaction.confirmed` status update depending on the funding transaction.

-If you replace the lockup transaction of a funding address which was previously linked to a swap, the swap will be delinked, so the client has to go through the signing flow again.
+If you replace the funding transaction of a Funding Address that was previously linked to a swap, the swap is delinked and the client has to go through the signing flow again.

 ## Statuses